 - and reduce greenhouse gas emissions, supporting clean air for all.

-If the City Council passes the policy this summer, builders of new homes, offices and shops will be required to invest in alternatives to driving that will help cut car trips that would go to and from their projects.
+Builders of new homes, offices and shops will be required to invest in alternatives to driving that will help cut car trips that would go to and from their projects.
 These alternatives include lighting along public walkways, high-visibility crosswalks, pedestrian refuges, shade trees, pedestrian rest and recreation areas near public walkways, sidewalk widening, transit stop upgrades, designated car-share or carpool parking, and electric bicycle changing stations.

 Developers can choose to pay an in-lieu fee to offset the car trips, and in areas where infrastructure investments wouldn’t benefit as many people the fee is required.
 At least 50% of fee revenue will be earmarked for projects that make biking, walking and taking transit safer in Communities of Concern.
 By directly investing these dollars in San Diego’s communities most vulnerable to the impacts of climate change, the benefits of convenient transportation and clean air will be more equitably shared throughout the city.